Filtration learning in exact multi-parameter persistent homology and classification of time-series data: Introduction

-Section \ref{sec:Prerequisite} reviews the basics of topological time-series analysis, EMPH theory, a smooth structure in the space of barcodes and the persistence image.
+\textbf{Outline:} Section \ref{sec:Prerequisite} reviews the basics of topological time-series analysis, EMPH theory, a smooth structure in the barcode space and the persistence image.
 Section \ref{sec:main}, proposes an optimization problem aimed at finding an optimized curve within the EMPH framework.
 We compare the multi-parameter persistence image and landscape with our method.
-In Section \ref{sec:examples}, to explain our method effectively, we applied our theory to synthetic and benchmarking data.
+In Section \ref{sec:examples}, we applied our theory to synthetic and benchmarking data and showed the effectiveness of the proposed mehtod.
 Section \ref{sec:conclusion} provides a concluding remark and future work.